glet2024/Sketchy/README.md

 # Sketchy
-A simple raster graphics creator and editor -- Inspired by Microsoft Paint
+A simple raster graphics creator and editor -- Implemented with JavaFX -- Inspired by Microsoft Paint

 Originally created for CS15: Introduction to Object Oriented Programming.
 Code is omitted in accordance with Brown University and CS15 course anti-plagiarism policies.